Skip to main content

 Efficient SQL matters, especially as your database grows.

-In this lesson, you'll learn how to optimize queries through the use of indexes, execution plans, and thoughtful design strategies.
+In this lesson, you’ll learn how to optimize queries using indexes, execution plans, and smart design strategies.

 1. Use Indexes